GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 control to users over their Conda installation.
 - You can quickly install any version of a software without worrying about dependency conflicts with other software and/or other users' configurations
-- You can have multiple environments. *e.g.* One for each of your projects or pipelines.
+- You can have multiple environments - one for each of your projects or pipelines.
 - You can easily export and import Conda environments from other users to replicate an environment.

 <br>